sirbrillig/phpcs-changed/README.md

 You can also use the `-s` option to Always show sniff codes after each error in the full reporter.
 This matches the phpcs option of the same name.

+The `--cache` option will enable caching of phpcs output and can significantly improve performance for slow phpcs standards or when running with high frequency.
+There are actually two caches: one for the phpcs scan of the previous version of the file and one for the phpcs scan of the new version.
+The previous version phpcs output cache is invalidated when the version control revision changes or when the phpcs standard changes.
+The new version phpcs output cache is invalidated when the file hash changes or when the phpcs standard changes.

+The `--no-cache` option will disable the cache if it's been enabled.
+(This may also be useful in the future if caching is made the default.)

+The `--clear-cache` option will clear the cache before running.
+This works with or without caching enabled.

 ## PHP Library

 🐘🐘🐘